ejgallego/coq-lsp/README.md

 server implementation for the Coq proof assistant, as well as to serve as a framework for interface experimentation.

-**Warning**: This project is at a _very early_ stage, and it has **known bugs**.
+**Warning**: This project is at a _early_ stage, and it has **known bugs**, see the issue tracker for more information.
 Use at your own risk.

-Moreover, we expect the code to evolve significantly, including a full rewrite, so if you would like to contribute, please **first coordinate** with the dev team before writing any code.
+Moreover, we expect the code to evolve significantly, contributions are very welcome, but please **first coordinate** with the dev team before writing any code.

 ## Development Channel